csmoulaison/cicero/README.md

 - Marks the beginning of a looping statement as **begin_loop**
 - Prints the current value of **other**
 - Iterates **other** by 1
-- Jumps to the **begin_loop** mark, repeating the print and iterate statements forever.
+- Jumps to the **begin_loop** mark if **other** is less than 10, repeating the print and iterate statements until that condition is satisfied.

-In the above code, the **exit** statement will never be reached.
-There is currently no way to exit a loop in Cicero, but conditional loops are next on the docket.
+The output is the numbers printed in order from 0 to 10 before the program exits.
 ## Features
 Currently, a small number of features are implemented:
 - Variables and literal values as 64-bit integers